lucasjoliveau/doc/en/applications/sales/point_of_sale/pricing/discounts.md

 your revenue.
 It is vital to offer discounts, whether they are time-limited, seasonal or manually given.

-To manage discounts, Odoo has powerful features that help set up a pricing strategy tailored to every business.
+To manage discounts, Konvergo ERP has powerful features that help set up a pricing strategy tailored to every business.

 ## Apply manual discounts